 Wood Type and Age:

-The TWP brand of exterior wood and deck stain has been around for over 2 decades.
-It is the only registered EPA wood preservative on the market today.
+The TWP brand of exterior wood and deck stain has been around for over 2 decades. the TWP 1500 is the only registered EPA wood preservative on the market today.
 It is made using only the best quality raw materials to offer superior wood protection.
-TWP Total Wood Preservative comes in several different series of formula.
+TWP Total Wood Preservative/Protectant comes in several different series of formulas.
 Knowing the differences can help you to make a more informed decision.
-Continue Reading

 If it rained on your TWP and you want to know how to fix it here are some tips.
 After getting rained on still allow the surface to dry for at least 24 hours.
 Only then will you be able to see the extent of the damage.
 Because water and oil do not mix, the rain may not affect the appearance as badly as you think.